ciriousjoker/opencore-desktop/README.md

 ## Troubleshooting

-- This is a release build with debugging disabled.
-As a first step, replace `config.plist` with `config_debug.plist` to see log output
+- This is the debug branch with debugging enabled by default, using debug versions of OpenCore as well as all the kexts
 - If that doesn't spit out useful info, switch to the debug branch to get the debug binaries as well

 ---